EPNix documentation¶

 Release branches¶

-meaning breaking changes might happen without notice.
+EPNix has a master branch, which is considered unstable, meaning breaking changes might happen without notice.

 Backporting changes to older release branches is done on a “best-effort” basis.